amael-ls/code_article3/README.md

 2. Input for x-EBT
 3. Output from x-EBT

-# List of folders
+# List of directories

+- **alglib**: contains the C++ library alglib
 - **analyses**: contains R scripts to analyse the output of simulations ran by C++
 - **cpp**: contains the Escalator Boxcar Train algorithm (x-EBT) in C++
-- **createIC**: to create initial condition for x-EBT
+- **createIC**: to create initial condition for x-EBT.
+This directory is made by the script `helper.sh`
-- **createLandscape**: to create the landscape (climate conditions, patch size)
+- **createLandscape**: to create the landscape (climate conditions, patch size).
+This directory is made by the script `helper.sh`
 - **createParams**: to create the species used by x-EBT.
-This folder contains R scripts and uses the parameters estimated in @LeSquin2020
+This folder contains R scripts and uses the parameters estimated in @LeSquin2020.
+This directory is made by the script `helper.sh`
+- **helpers**: contains scripts to help building the initial condition, the environmental conditions, and the directories to save results
+- **obj_alglib**: contains the *.o files from the compilation of alglib.
+Those files are created with the `Makefile`
+- **obj_ebt**: contains the *.o files from the compilation of x-EBT (from cpp/ folder).
+Those files are created with the `Makefile`

 # Execution of x-EBT